fikunmi-ap/solana-improvement-documents/LRUCache.md

 ### Concerns with SIMD-110
-There are a number of concerns with SIMD-110 that can be found in the discussion section of the proposal; they will be left out for brevity but the concerns do not affect the proposed mechanism.
+There are a number of concerns with SIMD-110 that can be found in the discussion section of the proposal; they will be left out for brevity but the concerns do not affect the proposed mechanism for reasons discussed below.

 ## New Terminology

 - recommended priority fee: This is the priority fee that the mechanism "recommends" that a transaction pay.
 It is calculated per account by the *priority fee recommeder* based on *recent fees paid*.
-It is similar to but distinct from the base fee in EIP-1559.
+It is similar to but distinct from a per account EIP-1559 base fee.

 - recommended high priority fee: This is the priority fee that the mechanism "recommends" that a transaction seeking faster-than-normal inclusion pay.